 Jellantsje de Vries is one of the most versatile Dutch violinists of her generation.
-Her affinity with theatre, dance and visual arts has led to collaborations with several choreographers, directors and other artists, which have resulted in many unique, engaging and critically acclaimed performances.
+Her affinity with theatre, dance and visual arts has led to collaborations with several choreographers, directors and other artists, which resulted in many interesting and well received performances.

 Besides theatre, Jellantsje is also an acclaimed chamber musician and soloist.
 She has performed solo and chamber works with the Asko|Schönberg Ensemble, Looptail, Insomnio and the Doelen Ensemble and worked with conductors such as Etienne Siebens, Arie van Beek, Bas Wiegers and Reinbert de Leeuw.
 Her background in new music has given her the opportunity to be part of many world premieres of composers based in the Netherlands: a.o.
 Klaas de Vries, Jan van de Putte, Kate Moore, Rob Zuidam, Christina Oorebeek and Louis Andriessen.
 Her love for new music, however, doesn’t interfere with her affinity with – (and understanding of) – music of older periods and other genres.